nevindnl/chess/README.md

     * [King][king]
   * [Pawn][pawn]

 Each piece stores a list of directions in which they can move.
 With the exception of the pawn, pieces either include a Slideable or Steppable module that generates a list of possible moves.
 The Piece superclass then filters these moves into valid moves, depending on whether they move a piece's own side into check.

 * [Board][board]
   * Stores board, check/checkmate logic, and scoring logic.
+* [Board][board]
+  * Stores player interaction logic and computer AI.
 * [Game][game]
   * Stores player interaction logic and computer AI.
 * [Display][display]